 All investigators should be familiar with UNC's FCOI policy (found at Article 3, Part 4, Section 3-3-402(2) of University Regulations) and the Implementing Procedures in order to prepare their Significant Financial Interest Disclosures and to comply with other requirements of the policy and procedures.

 - Procedure for Implementing the Financial Conflict of Interest Policy

 - Subrecipient Organization Certification form for NSF proposals

 - Subrecipient Organization Certification Form for PHS proposals (including NIH)

 - Subrecipient Investigator Disclosure Form for PHS and NSF proposals

 The requirement for disclosure of significant financial interest also applies to sub-recipient investigators on proposals submitted to the National Science Foundation and most offices of the Public Health Service (including the National Institutes of Health).
 The requirement for FCOI training applies to PHS sub-recipient investigators.

-If you are submitting an NSF or PHS proposal that includes subawards, the form for sub-recipient disclosures will be made available to you by OSP during the proposal development process.
+If you are submitting an NSF or PHS proposal that includes subawards, the form for sub-recipient disclosures will be made available to you by ORSP during the proposal development process.

-Please direct questions about the FCOI requirements and forms to Sherry May at 970-351-1910.
+Please direct questions about the FCOI requirements and forms to Chris Saxton at 970-702-5427.